-European banking legislation is currently based on a Directive which leaves room for significant divergences in national rules.
-This has created a regulatory patchwork, leading to legal uncertainty, enabling institutions to exploit regulatory loopholes, distorting competition, and making it burdensome for firms to operate across the Single Market.
+European banking legislation was previously based on Directives which left room for significant divergences in national rules.
+This has led to different interpretations of those rules and to legal uncertainty, enabling institutions to exploit regulatory loopholes, distorting competition, and making it burdensome for firms to operate across the Single Market.

 Moreover, the financial crisis has shown that in integrated financial markets, these divergences can have very disruptive effects.
-Once risks generated under the curtain of minimum harmonisation materialise, the impact is surely not contained within national boundaries but spread across the EU single market.
+Once risks generated under the curtain of minimum harmonisation materialise, the impact is can often not be contained within national boundaries but spread across the EU single market.

-It is, therefore, crucial to use exactly the same definition of regulatory aggregates and the same methodologies for the calculation of key requirements, such as the capital ratio.
+It is, therefore, crucial to use exactly the same definition of regulatory aggregates and the same methodologies for the calculation of key requirements, such as capital ratios and liquidity standards.

-A Single Rulebook based on a regulation will address these shortcomings and will thereby lead to a more resilient, more transparent, and more efficient European banking sector:
+A Single Rulebook aims to address these shortcomings and lead to a more resilient, more transparent, and more efficient European banking sector:

 Although a Single Rulebook is a key for Europe, it is true that the new regulatory framework has to be shaped in such a way to leave a certain degree of national flexibility in the activation of macro prudential tools, as credit and economic cycles are not synchronised across the EU.